darrow-ai/news-scanner-task/README.md

 - Source
 - **AI Summary** button (see Step 4)

-Implement an **endless scroll**: when the user reaches the end, fetch the next 6 items until there are no more.
+Implement an **ENDLESS SCROLL**: when the user reaches the end, fetch the next 6 items until there are no more.

 ![NewsGrid](media/step3.png)